horar/strata-host-core/host/Readme.md

 ### Qt5 installation (for Linux and MacOS)

 Download and install Qt5.
 Minimum required version is 5.12 and QtChart component installed as well.
-Avoid using Qt 5.12.9 or Qt 5.12.6.
-These versions have known issues with compiling accessibility features and can cause test failiure.
-Qt 5.12.4 is known to compile properly.

 To set paths for build run command in console (for MacOS)
 ```